teodorst/pyMABED/README.md

 # pyMABED

-pyMABED is a Python 3 implementation of MABED (for more information about MABED, see https://github.com/AdrienGuille/MABED/ or the references below)
+pyMABED is a Python 3 implementation of MABED, dsitributed under the terms of the MIT licence.

 Contributors:
 - Adrien Guille